MattArnold/capricon2022/art-show.md

 ---
 # Art Show

 Please check out the artists who are displaying work in our art show!
+Many have works for sale on their websites, we hope you'll find something you'd love to have in your home!

 #### Sarah Clemens